 If you believe an anesthesia error caused your injury, you should seek immediate medical treatment.
 Prompt medical care can help reduce the risk of permanent impairment or death.

-What Damages Can I Recover for an Anesthesia Error?
+What Damages Can I Recover for an Anesthesia Error in Florida?

 The damages you might recover in a medical malpractice claim depend on the facts of your case.